ronnyreinhold/whatsapp-bot2/README.md

 - [ ] Translate all comments to English

 ### Known Issues
-Can't start Chromium as root user on Linux, it gives a Sandbox error.
+You can't start Chromium as root user on Linux, it gives a Sandbox error.
 You can find a work around in [Puppeteer-Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).